artberri/web/content/blog/2019-05-28-decoupling-from-framework/index.md

 {{< / highlight >}}

-And it is my main app component the one who will be in charge of retrieving the data on the application start and to save it on any state change:
+And, in this case, it is the main app component the one who will be in charge of retrieving the data on the application load and to save it on any state change:

 {{< highlight typescript >}}